 This President-Elect Personal Workbook is designed to be a cornerstone of your success.
 This Workbook is designed to help you get to know yourself, recognize your own strengths, identify support people, set goals, develop plans, and realize success.
-We are focused on helping you become the best possible President-Elect, but the skills we share can be applied broadly in your life.
+We are focused on helping you become the best possible President but the skills we share can be applied broadly in your life.

-This Workbook can help ensure you have the training, resources, vision, and strategy to ensure you are ready for your year as President - that you come in with the skills and knowledge needed to have an incredible year.
+This Workbook can help ensure you have the training, resources, vision, and strategy to ensure you are ready for your year as President.